DiyazY/iot-edge/LOCAL-DEV.md

 ### raspberry pi
 To provision an OS on raspberry pi the next steps are required:
 * connect sd-card to a machine.
+* go to directory: `cd src/os-provisioning`
-* run a script with sudo permission: `sudo src/os-provisioning/raspberry-pi.sh`.
+* run a script with sudo permission: `sudo ./raspberry-pi.sh`.
 * if the image is already downloaded, the script will ask which disk to use/format.
 Otherwise it starts downloading, and then asks.
-* after providing a correct name of disk, it will copy uncompressed image to an SD card
+* after providing a correct name of disk, it will copy uncompressed image to an SD card (check the name of the disk carefully!!!)
 * after preparing bootable SD card it will kick off the configuration process
 * specifically, it creates cloud-init file with newly generated ssh-keys and mounts it to `system-boot` partition of SD-card.
 * assemble raspberry pi...